According to Wikipedia,

 Belmont University is known for it's academic work in the following disciplines:

-Belmont University's most influential alumni faculty include professors and professionals in the fields of Nursing, Business, and Criminal Justice.
+Belmont University's most influential alumni include professors and professionals in the fields of Business, Literature, and Nursing.
 Here are some of Belmont University's most famous alumni: